 The U.S. economy as a whole is considered and problems of inflation and recession are explored by examining aggregate demand, aggregate supply, national product and income and the influence of money and interest rates on the economy.

-Prerequisite: ECON 214.
+Prerequisite: Completion of College Mathematics Competency.

 Offered: Fall, Spring, Summer.

-ECON 313 - Managerial Economics (3)

-Economic analysis is applied to managerial decisions.
-Topics include techniques for analyzing and estimating revenue, cost and profit; and pricing and profit-maximizing strategies within different market structures.

-Prerequisite: ECON 214 and MATH 177.

-Offered: Fall, Spring.

-ECON 314 - Intermediate Microeconomic Theory and Applications (3)
+ECON 314 - Intermediate Microeconomic Theory and Applications (4)